Myterian/FlaxEvent/README.md

 - 500 Cube Actors in one scene
 - 3 different events were measured: FlaxEvent with only editor configured calls, FlaxEvent with only runtime calls and a C# Action
 - The test events invoked `Actor.OnActiveChanged` for every actor
-- First invoke is a single event invoke, amounting to 500 method invokes total, per event
+- Benchmark first event invoke: Event is uncached and does 500 method invokes total
-- Subsequent invoke are 1.000 event invokes, amounting to 500.000 method invokes total, per event
+- Benchmark subsequent event invokes: Events are cached and invoked 1.000 times, amounting to 500.000 method invokes total

 ## How to Set Up